Hamdan Al-Ruwaili

-Hamdan Al-Ruwaili (حمدان الرويلي, born 14 March 1995) is a Saudi Arabian professional footballer who plays as a right-back for Al-Orobah.
+Hamdan Al-Ruwaili (حمدان الرويلي, born 14 March 1995) is a Saudi Arabian professional footballer who plays as a right-back.

 Career

 Al-Ruwaili began his career in the youth setups of Al-Entelaq.
 He then joined Al-Orobah in 2013.
 He made his first-team debut during the 2015–16 season.
 He spent 3 seasons at the club and made 53 appearances and scored twice.
 On 3 July 2018, Al-Ruwaili joined Pro League side Al-Taawoun on a 2-year contract.
 He made his debut 25 December 2018 in the league match against city rivals Al-Raed.
 On 29 April 2019 during the league match against Al-Hilal, Al-Ruwaili was injured and stretchered off the pitch.
 On 7 May 2019, Al-Taawoun announced that Al-Ruwaili suffered from a torn ACL.
 On 9 January 2020, Al-Ruwaili extended his contract with Al-Taawoun until 2023.
 He was released by Al-Taawoun on 21 December 2021.
 On 21 January 2022, Al-Ruwaili rejoined Al-Orobah.